Autodesk/synthesis/exporter/SynthesisFusionAddin/README.md

 ---

 ### How to Build + Run
+1. See root [`README`](/README.md) on how to run `init` script
-1. Open `Autodesk Fusion 360`
+2. Open `Autodesk Fusion 360`
-2. Select `UTILITIES` from the top bar
+3. Select `UTILITIES` from the top bar
-3. Click `ADD-INS` Button
+4. Click `ADD-INS` Button
-4. Click `Add-Ins` tab at the top of Scripts and Add-Ins dialog
+5. Click `Add-Ins` tab at the top of Scripts and Add-Ins dialog
-5. Press + Button under **My Add-Ins**
+6. Press + Button under **My Add-Ins**
-6. Navigate to the containing folder for this Addin and click open at bottom - _clone-directory_/synthesis/exporters/SynthesisFusionAddin
+7. Navigate to the containing folder for this Addin and click open at bottom - _clone-directory_/synthesis/exporters/SynthesisFusionAddin
-7. Synthesis should be an option - select it and click run at the bottom of the dialog
+8. Synthesis should be an option - select it and click run at the bottom of the dialog
-8. There should now be a button that says Synthesis in your utilities menu
+9. There should now be a button that says Synthesis in your utilities menu
-    - If there is no button there may be a problem - see below for checking log file
+    - If there is no button there may be a problem - see below for [checking log file](#debug-non-start)

 ---

 ### How to Debug